CodeWithMa/PVPokeLossBot/README.md

 ## Summary

-This project is a bot for the mobile game Pokemon Go, specifically for the PVP mode.
+PVPokeLossBot is a bot designed for the PVP mode of the mobile game Pokemon Go.
-The bot uses computer vision to analyze screenshots of the game and make decisions on which actions to perform, such as sending `adb tap` commands to the game.
+Using computer vision, the bot analyzes screenshots of the game and makes decisions on which actions to perform, such as sending `adb tap` commands to the game.
-The bot also has a timer to forfeit the game after a certain amount of time has passed.
+The bot also has a built-in timer that automatically forfeits the game after a certain period of time.

-## Usage
+## Installation

+To use PVPokeLossBot, you will first need to install the required dependencies:

 ``` bash
 pip install -r requirements.txt
 ```

-## Add new images
+## Usage

+TODO

+## Adding New Images

-The bot uses computer vision to analyze screenshots of the game, by comparing the screenshot with a set of template images stored in the image directory.
+PVPokeLossBot uses a set of template images to compare with screenshots of the game.
-When the bot finds a match of the screenshot with one of the template images, it will click on the middle of the found image on the screenshot.
+When a match is found, the bot will click on the middle of the found image.

-To add new images to be used as templates, you can simply place them inside the image directory and convert them to greyscale using the script `convert-to-greyscale.py`.
+To add new images to be used as templates, place them in the "images" directory and convert them to greyscale using the script `convert-to-greyscale.py`:
-Just call it:

 ``` bash
 python convert-to-greyscale.py